Instagram Tips for SchoolsSeptember 1, 2019

 6. Use Instagram Stories

-Instagram Stories allow you to share real-time content in the form of images or videos (of up to 10 seconds in length) which will feature on your profile for 24 hours.
+Instagram Stories allows you to share real-time content in the form of images or videos (of up to 10 seconds in length) which will feature on your profile for 24 hours.
 It’s a great way to share time-sensitive posts that you don’t necessarily want on your profile permanently.
-Stories are a great way to show authentic, behind the scenes footage of your school too — try taking your followers on a virtual tour or put them on the slide lines at your next big sporting event!
+Stories are a great way to show authentic, behind the scenes footage of your school too — try taking your followers on a virtual tour or put them on the slide lines at your next big sporting event.
+If you'd like to step your design up a notch, we also recommend checking out Canva's Instagram Story Templates.
+Here you can choose from a wide-range of template designs to create an even more engaging and custom look for your content!

 With such a broad range of potential benefits to your school's marketing strategy, we recommend giving Instagram a try for your school.
 If you’re looking to ramp up your school’s social media marketing activity this year, be sure to get your hands on our free guide to inbound marketing for schools.
 In here, you’ll find everything you need to know from creating a digital marketing strategy to social media and nailing content creation.